Important guidance from the Court on determining a company’s ‘centre of main interests’Print publication

 Where insolvency proceedings are proposed for a group of companies and such companies operate in different countries, the COMI of each company will need to be considered separately and carefully for each individual entity.
 This case will assist in coming to a conclusion on where the COMI of a company is located, however, ultimately the Court will decide what factors are relevant to COMI based on the facts of each individual case.

-Should you have any queries or require any assistance regarding any of the issues raised in this briefing, please contact Duncan, Gawain or Geoff, who will be very happy to help.
+Should you have any queries or require any assistance regarding any of the issues raised in this briefing, please contact Duncan or Gawain, who will be very happy to help.

 Videology Limited v In the Matter of the Cross-Border Insolvency Regulations 2006 EWHC 2186 (Ch), 2018 WL 03933699.